LaPerm cat breed profile

 If you have other pets, LaPerm cats usually make great siblings!

 Whether your cat is a purebred LaPerm, or a LaPerm mix, learning about this breed can explain a lot about your pet’s personality, habits and overall health.

-This cat breed is known for being active, outgoing and curious, Dr. Aliya McCullough, Fetch by The Dodo’s on-staff veterinarian, says.
+This cat breed is known for being active, outgoing and curious, Dr. Aliya McCullough, Fetch’s on-staff veterinarian, says.
 So if you live in a busy household with other cats and dogs, this cat may be the perfect addition to your family.

 “They're also known to be gentle and affectionate,” Dr. McCullough says.
 “LaPerm cats generally do fine with other cats and cat-friendly dogs.”

 What are LaPerms’ personalities like?